mircealungu/mircea/essays/devx-and-ai.md

 There are still many open questions:
 - **Will reading code become more important than writing code**?
 State of the art coding tools allow a part of the development flow to be switched from typing to inspecting generated code.
 - What is the **impact of this kind of generated code on the maintainability of systems**?
+Indeed, **maintenance** is the longest phase in the life of a system.
+These days we call it  software evolution exactly to acknowledge its importance and extent.
-	- we have no idea whether this patchwork of generated cobbled together will result in reliable and usable systems
+	- We have no idea whether this patchwork of generated cobbled together will result in reliable and usable systems
-	- the role of the senior who does code review becomes even more important -- there has to be a grown-up in the house
+	- The role of the senior who does code review becomes even more important -- there has to be a grown-up in the house
-	- how to ensure that you understand the system sufficiently well to change it
+	- How to ensure that you understand the system sufficiently well to change it
+	- How do we trace the generated code?
 - How are companies going to ensure the **legality of the generated code**?
 See the NY Times articles parroted back in full by ChatGPT.
+What about licensing?
+The current solution seems to be often to ban the technology alltogetehr.
-- Can we have open models, the way that we have open source -- models that are not black boxes that belong to a corporation, but rather, that are created and maintained in the open?
-Moreover, can we take an open model, and modify train it to become our own personalized assistant?
-Would such an assistant become
+- **Can we have open models, the way that we have open source** -- models that are not black boxes that belong to a corporation, but rather, that are created and maintained in the open?
+After all, they are built on the open internet.

-In which other areas can we use generative AI?
-- **Maintenance** - the longest phase (called software evolution exactly because it's such a significant part)
-- **Code understanding** - still the hardest part of maintenance -- developer spend 80% of their time reading code rather than writing; why? because this is hard.
-If we can use LLMs to make code more understandable, this would be a very good thing!

-## The Future
-These are several directions that I think are worth investigating:
 - **Localized LLM agents** instead of the basic search that websites are using nowadays.
 E.g., StackOverflow search is currently abysmal.
 Maybe this is why they have announced that they are working on a LLM powered interface.
 (Still open: how could such a system solve the attribution problem?)
+- **Personalized LLM agents**.
+That learn from the individual, small apprentices that with time learn to write code in the style of their user.
-- **Beyond chat and auto-complete** -- better UIs -- some of these companies push towards replacing all the UI with chats.
+- **Better UIs - Beyond chat and auto-complete** -- some of these companies push towards replacing all the UI with chats.
 I think we have to go the other way around.
 We have developed rich user interactions over the recent years; how can we integrate the LLM inside them?
-- **Personalized LLM agents**.
-That learn from the individual, small apprentices that with time learn to write code in the style of their user.
+- In which other areas can we use generative AI?
+	- **Code understanding** - still the hardest part of maintenance -- developer spend 80% of their time reading code rather than writing; why? because this is hard.
+If we can use LLMs to make code more understandable, this would be a very good thing (TM)!
+	- Requirements ?
+	- Architecture ?

+# ------
+# Beyond here lay dragons - Work in Progress

 ## Our Role as Researchers